 Pre-Veterinary Medicine at UH Mānoa

 Text compiled from the Association of American Veterinary Medical Colleges (AAVMC) website, the AAVMC’s Veterinary Medical School Admission Requirements, the American Veterinary Medical Association (AVMA), the NAAHP’s Medical Professions Admission Guide, and the UHM 2013-2014 Catalog.

 Veterinary Medicine Programs in Hawai`i: None

 Veterinarians work with animals to help not only animals but also people live longer, healthier lives.
 They diagnose and treat sick and injured animals, prevent animal diseases, improve the quality of the environment, ensure food safety, prevent the transmission of animal diseases to humans, and advise animal owners, from livestock companies to individual pet owners.

 Veterinary medicine continues to expand rapidly and now offers twenty-one specialties: anesthesiology, animal behavior, dentistry, dermatology, emergency and critical care, internal medicine, laboratory animal medicine, microbiology, nutrition, ophthalmology, pathology, pharmacology, poultry veterinary medicine, preventive medicine, radiology, sports medicine and rehabilitation, surgery, theriogenology (reproduction), toxicology, veterinary practice, and zoological medicine.

 Veterinarians work in a wide variety of areas, including private practice, zoos, private industry, mobile services, research laboratories, government institutions, the military, wildlife organizations, racetracks, and circuses.
 Veterinarians work in public health, inspection, and regulatory agencies, and in government agencies such as the Centers for Disease Control and Prevention, the US Department of Agriculture, US Fish and Wildlife Service, and Food and Drug Administration.
 Although most veterinarians are in clinical practice, some also choose to conduct research or teach in higher education.

-Related Careers: animal health technician, animal research, animal science, animal training and breeding, animal welfare, environmental management, hospital administration, marine biology, veterinary assistant, and wildlife preservation.
+Related Careers: animal health technician, animal research, animal science, animal training and breeding, animal welfare, environmental management, hospital administration, marine biology, veterinary assistant, veterinary technician, and wildlife preservation.

 Veterinary Medicine Programs